SLDatCMU/BLE_Campus_Mobility_Sensing/README.md

 The shell scripts(the following 1 to 5) are meant to be executed on server node(Node 00)

+Note: If number is from 1 to 9, type number instead of 0number(for example when deploy number 9 node, type 9 instead of 09).

 1.node-setup.sh

 function: Let each new deployed node synchronize its data to server each day,send alert emails(when memory is low or shutdown) if necessary, and automatically run combined_scanner.py every time the deployed node is on.